-Capital projects funded by the ARRA related to construction, renovation and remodeling. - 4XX Special Revenue Funds.
+- Special Revenue Funds.
 Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
 Special revenue funds should not be used to account for resources held in trust for individuals, private organizations or other governments.
 Florida school districts should disclose in the notes to the financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
-Florida school districts should report federal categorical aid and food services as special revenue funds.

-- 410 Food Services. - Other Federal Programs.
-To report program revenues and expenditures for federal awards that are not federal economic stimulus programs administered through FDOE.
-If the school district receives subawards of federal economic stimulus programs from other entities, the subaward should be reported in this fund under revenue Account 3280, Federal Through Local. - Elementary and Secondary School Emergency Relief (ESSER).
-Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding provided through the state as emergency relief to school districts to address the impact of the COVID-19 on elementary and secondary schools. - Other CARES Act Relief.
-Federal CARES Act funding provided through the state as emergency relief to school districts to address the impact of the COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - Miscellaneous Special Revenue.
-Prior to Governmental Accounting Standards Board (GASB) Statement 34, public purpose trust funds were reported in the Expendable Trust Fund.
-Under GASB 34, those same transactions are recorded in the Special Revenue Funds.
-GASB 34 found the nature and purpose of the expendable trust fund to be sufficiently compatible with the definition of Special Revenue Funds to reclassify those funds for external reporting purposes.
-Funds are reported in the Miscellaneous Special Revenue Fund in this manner to reflect the resources that can be used by the school board to support its governmental and business-type activities and avoid overstating the fiduciary funds.
+Florida school districts should report federal categorical aid and food services as special revenue funds. - 410 Food Services. - 420 Other Federal Programs.
+To report federal categorical aid revenues and corresponding state matching revenues. - 441 CARES Act Elementary and Secondary School Emergency Relief (ESSER).
+Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other CARES Act Relief (Including Governor's Emergency Education Relief Fund (GEER)).
+Federal CARES Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - 443 CRRSA Act ESSER (ESSER II).
+Federal Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other CRRSA Act Relief (Including GEER II).
+Federal CRRSA Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - 445 ARP Act ESSER.
+Federal American Rescue Plan (ARP) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other ARP Act Relief.
+Federal ARP Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - A91-499 Miscellaneous Special Revenue.
+Funds are reported in the Miscellaneous Special Revenue Funds to reflect the resources that can be used by the school board to support its governmental and business-type activities and avoid overstating the fiduciary funds.
 The funds held in each Special Revenue Fund are restricted to a specific purpose.
-These funds should be used in meeting the GASB 84, Fiduciary Activities, requirement to report as governmental funds school internal funds that are not fiduciary funds. - Internal Service Funds.
+Following implementation of GASB 84, Fiduciary Activities, assets held by school districts and not reported in fiduciary funds should be reported in Miscellaneous Special Revenue funds.
+School districts are strongly encouraged to establish policies and procedures regarding administrative involvement or direct financial involvement over such funds.

+Internal Service Funds.
 Funds established to account for any activity within the school district that provides goods or services to other funds, departments or agencies of the primary government and its component units, or to other governments, on a cost-reimbursement basis.
-Use of an internal service fund is appropriate only when the school district is the predominant participant in the activity. - 711-715 Self-Insurance. - 731 Consortium Programs. - 791 Other Internal Service. - 8XX Fiduciary Funds.
+Use of an internal service fund is appropriate only when the school district is the predominant participant in the activity.

+711-715 Self-Insurance.

+731 Consortium Programs.

+791 Other Internal Service.

+8XX Fiduciary Funds.
 Funds used to report resources held by the school district in a trustee or custodial capacity for others that, therefore, cannot be used to support the school district's own programs.